Essential amino acids. Valin. Daily norm. Valine deficiency Which foods contain valine?

 • increasing endurance and resistance to extreme situations;

-• helps with the growth and development of muscles;
+• helps with muscle growth and development;

 • does not allow the level of serotonin (the hormone of joy) to decrease;